 Credit union tells members to cut savings to just €15,000

-Progressive Credit Union in north Dublin tightens restriction after ‘significant’ increase in savings
+Progressive Credit Union in north Dublin tightens restrictions after increase in savings

-Progressive Credit Union has nine branches in north Dublin including Balbriggan and Glasnevin, and some 60,000 members.
+Credit unions say the limit on savings is a direct result of the impact of increased savings on regulatory reserve requirements for the sector.

 Progressive Credit Union in north Dublin has tightened its savings restrictions on members to just €15,000, after reporting a “significant increase” in deposits.
 Members with funds in excess of this have until the end of this week to withdraw their superfluous savings, as the credit union seeks to cope with the twin challenge of regulatory requirements and negative interest rates.